 Water supply in the South Saskatchewan River Basin (SSRB) in Alberta is naturally subject to highly variable flows.
 Capture and controlled release of these flows is critical in the management of the available water supply.
 Expanding population, economic growth and climate variability add additional challenges to managing our limited water supply.
 Previous analysis in the SSRB in Alberta Water Supply Study (AMEC 2009) identified remanagement of existing reservoirs and the development of additional water storage sites as potential solutions to SSRB water management challenges.

-- Technical Memoranda (prepared by AMEC Earth and Environmental) (PDF, 2.5 MB)
+- South Saskatchewan River Basin in Alberta Water Supply Study (prepared by AMEC Earth and Environmental)

 Nutrient Beneficial Management Practices Evaluation Project

 Nutrients and the management of nutrients are critical for crop and livestock production.
 However, when not managed effectively, nutrients from agricultural systems can be lost to surface water bodies resulting in reduced water quality.
 Many beneficial management practices (BMPs) have been promoted and adopted to improve environmental sustainability of agricultural practices in the province, though there is limited information about the effectiveness of BMPs under Alberta conditions.

 Development of a watershed approach to BMP implementation required the collective support of area residents and ongoing communication to share concerns and develop solutions.

 Nutrient Beneficial Management Practices Evaluation Project:

 Alberta Phosphorus Watershed Project: 2013 to 2017

 Nutrients, such as nitrogen and phosphorus, in manure and inorganic fertilizers benefit crop production.
 However, surface runoff can wash valuable crop nutrients into streams and water bodies if nutrients are not managed effectively.
 Excess nutrients in streams can lead to water quality concerns including excess plant and algae growth, fish kills and odours.